UKHomeOffice-attic/lev-api-docs/lev-api.md

 #### Get birth events [GET /api/v0/events/birth{?forenames,forename1,forename2,forename3,forename4,lastname,dateofbirth,gender}]

 Get a list of births.
-Returns an empty list on no results found
+Returns an empty list on no results found.

+NB: Please note you must provide either forenames or forename1.
+The API interprets forenames into forename1, 2, 3, 4 by splitting the string on spaces

 + Parameters